npcz/magic/README.md

   console.log(binding.MagicBinding);
   console.log(`Magic version : ${binding.MagicBinding.version()}`);

-  // We can only use MAGIC_PRESERVE_ATIME on operating suystems that support
+  // We can only use MAGIC_PRESERVE_ATIME on operating systems that support
   // it and that includes OS X for example.
 It's a good practice as we don't
   // want to change the last access time because we are just checking the file
   // contents type